Leonardo-Boss/suckless-site/suckless.org/rocks/index.md

 * [hii](https://github.com/nmeum/hii) - A file-based IRC client, inspired by ii, with a focus on easing [frontend development](https://github.com/nmeum/insomnia)
 * [ii](//tools.suckless.org/ii/) - A FIFO based IRC client which is part of the suckless.org project.
+* [jj](https://github.com/aaronNGi/jj) - A rework of ii that offloads all the IRC protocol parsing to an awk script, permitting triggers.
 * [irc.c from mpu](https://c9x.me/irc/) - A minimal curses IRC client.
 * [Irc](https://swtch.com/irc/) - IRC client for ACME.
 * [ircrc](http://plan9.bell-labs.com/sources/contrib/fgb/rc/ircrc) - An rc-based IRC client similar to ircc.
 Needs minor modification to run on UNIX.